Selectable Output Control

-Selectable Output Control (SOC) is a content protection Digital Rights Management (DRM) technology that is incorporated into approved devices that enables the Multichannel Video Programming Distributor (MVPD, your cable company) to disable non-secure audio-video output by encoding the video with a specific signal.
-In practice, SOC aims to limit the output of high definition video over non-secure analog outputs such as component video connections.
+Selectable Output Control (SOC) is a content protection Digital Rights Management (DRM) technology that is incorporated into approved devices that enables a Multichannel Video Programming Distributor (MVPD) to disable non-secure audio-video output by encoding the video with a specific signal.
+SOC aims to limit the output of high definition video over non-secure analog outputs such as component video connections.
 When enabled, SOC will only output high definition content over a High-Definition Multimedia Interface (HDMI) to devices that are High-bandwidth Digital Content Protection (HDCP) approved.
-This means that when SOC is enabled for a program, older televisions that do not have an HDMI port or are not HDCP compliant will not be able to view content.
-The U.S. Federal Communications Commission (FCC) has, until recently, had a ban on the use of SOC.
+When SOC is enabled for a program, televisions that do not have an HDMI port or are not HDCP compliant will not be able to view content.
+The U.S. Federal Communications Commission (FCC) until recently has had a ban on the use of SOC.

-On May 7, 2010 the FCC granted a limited waiver of Section 76.1903 to allow the use of SOC.
+On May 7, 2010, the FCC granted a limited waiver of Section 76.1903 to allow the use of SOC.
 This waiver was filed by the Motion Picture Association of America (MPAA) to allow the use of SOC to broadcast first run movies shortly after theatrical release, but prior to home video release.
-The MPAA argued that member companies (the studios) would not agree to releasing these movies to the On-Demand market without the ability to enforce copy protection, which analog outputs such as component video connections lack.
-The concern being that unprotected analog output is open to piracy.
+The MPAA argued that member companies (studios) would not agree to releasing these movies to the On-Demand market without the ability to enforce copy protection, which analog outputs such as component video connections lack, leaving open the ability of users to record analog output.
 The FCC agreed that it would be in the public interest to allow the use of SOC since it would allow more Americans who may have difficulty getting to the movies the opportunity to enjoy first run movies in the home.
-The FCC cites an example using homebound parents with young children that may have a hard time getting to the movies due to not being able to find a babysitter.
+The FCC cited an example using homebound parents with young children that may have a hard time getting to the movies due to not being able to find a babysitter.
 The American Association of People with Disabilities is also in favor of the MPAA's plan to offer high-definition first run movies before home video release because it would increase the entertainment options that disabled Americans have in the home.

 The waiver granted by the FCC is limited in that it does not enable all of the actions requested by the MPAA in its waiver application, citing the request as being broad and undefined.
-According to the FCC waiver on SOC, the following limitations would be placed on the granted waiver.
+According to the FCC waiver on SOC, the following limitations would be placed on the granted waiver: